top of page

 • Time-consuming commutes to work

-Part-time, flexible and work-from-home opportunities are few and far between.
-This segment is being targeted by employers, but largely as a cost-saving measure.
+Part-time, flexible, and work-from-home opportunities are few and far between.
+Employers are targeting this segment largely as a cost-saving measure.

-• They save on overhead costs of running an office.
+• They save on the overhead costs of running an office.

-• Freelancer compensation lacks a fixed element, which they need to pay a regular employee.
+• Freelancer compensation lacks a fixed element, which they must pay a regular employee.

-Women are yet to learn the art of negotiating money.
+Women have yet to learn the art of negotiating money.
 I frequently come across the following statements:

 • I work for satisfaction, not money.